 Jamal started his career with Leeds Young Authors (LYA), a creative writing and performance group.
 With LYA, he has competed in poetry slam competitions nationally and in the USA, one poetry slam being Brave New Voices in San Francisco.

-He has made work in many different forms, such as a solo show where he shares autobiographical stories about being black and gay, to having one-to-one conversations about privilege, to stripping down to his underwear in the city centre of Leeds in a short film, and an interactive performance where he puts words in people’s mouths.
-In 2016, he nationally toured his first solo show ‘FADoubleGOT’.
-He was also a co-deviser and performer for the critically acclaimed ‘Putting Words in Your Mouth’, which premiered at the Roundhouse in November 2016; it was devised and directed by Scottee.
+He has made work in many different forms, such as a solo show where he shares autobiographical stories about being Black and gay, to having one-to-one conversations about privilege, to stripping down to his underwear in the city centre of Leeds in a short film, an interactive performance where he puts words in people’s mouths, to honouring and invoking the energies of the Orishas through African diasporic rituals.